department-of-veterans-affairs/va.gov-team/teams/CAIA/accessibility/drafts/2023-Oct-Veteran-Facing-Forms-Form-Header-accessibility-findings.md

 `ZoomText` `JAWs` `iOS-VO` `VoiceOver` `SR Microsoft Extension` `TalkBack` `Fusion`

 ## Coverage
-This research fufilled X% (y/z) of its original request.
+This research fufilled 90% (9/10) of its original request.
 Given the **limited/abundant** amount and **variety/lack of variety** of types of screen readers, a conclusive behavioral patterns **can/cannot** be determined locally in this study.
 We **can/cannot** draw future research considerations and document caught accessibility issues.

 **Original study request: ##**

-> xx participants should use a screenreader on a desktop or mobile device
+> 50% (10) [participants in this study](https://github.com/department-of-veterans-affairs/VA.gov-team-forms/blob/main/research/2023-09-form-header-usability-testing/research-plan.md#:~:text=Assistive%20Technology%20(AT)) should use a screenreader on a desktop or mobile device

 ## Participants
-To best serve the users of VA.gov, we will need to collect the following information during each a11y research session:
-- **Skill level of user:** Novice, Intermediate or Advanced
-- **Operating System:** Mac or Windows
-- **Assistive Technology being used:** Jaws, NVDA, Zoomtext, Dragon, etc.
-- **Internet Browser:** Chrome, Firefox, etc.
-- **Note**: In the table below, the first row is an example for P54

 | **Participant Number** | Date of Research | **Assistive Tech** | **Skill Level** | **Operating System** | **Browser** |**Device Type** |
 |------------------------|------------------|--------------------|-----------------|----------------------|-------------|-------------|